 The House of Lords confirmed that transferring a disabled employee from a post she could no longer do to one she could do might be a reasonable adjustment an employer was obliged to make.
 This might include waiving a requirement to undertake competitive interviews for a higher grade job which the employee would be able to perform.

-The applicant argued that she should not have been made to compete for alternative employment if she could show she was able to perform the duties and responsibilities of the alternative post, and that the employers had failed to make a reasonable adjustment under s.6 DDA (now s.4A).
+The claimant argued that she should not have been made to compete for alternative employment if she could show she was able to perform the duties and responsibilities of the alternative post, and that the employers had failed to make a reasonable adjustment under s.6 DDA (later s.4A).

 The lower courts held for various reasons that this could not in principle be a breach of the reasonable adjustment duty.